About the IIR

-Tom Rotherham-Winqvist is Vice-President of the Institutional Investors Roundtable, where he works closely with the CEO on all aspects of the organization.
+Tom Rotherham-Winqvist is a Special Advisor to the IIR.
+After acting as Vice-President of the IIR for 5 years, he moved on to become Managing Director at Wafra, where he is responsible for strategic initiatives and global partnerships as well as setting up a new London office, and will be working on the implementation of the Capital Constellation JV between Alaska Permanent, RPMI Railpen and the Public Institution for Social Security of Kuwait - a peer collaboration developed through the IIR platform.
 Prior to joining the IIR in 2014, Tom participated in the IIR as a representative of the British Telecoms Pension Scheme (BTPS), where he spent four years as Director, Private Markets with BTPS and their in-house asset manager, Hermes Fund Managers Ltd. Tom is based in London, UK.

 Gordon, who is based in Switzerland, is a Special Advisor to the Institutional Investors Roundtable and the FIRCAP.
 He has extensive experience in the financial services industry, with a focus on corporate and investment governance.
 Most recently he was CEO of the Australian Council of Superannuation Investors (ACSI), based in Melbourne.
 ACSI provides governance research and ownership services to Australian and international pension funds managing more than $1.8 trillion on behalf of 18 million fund members.
 Prior to leading ACSI, Gordon was Head of ESG Risk Management at the Future Fund, the Australian Government’s $160 billion sovereign wealth fund.
 His other experience includes working for the United Nations Environment Programme in Geneva, where he played a key role in creating the UN-backed Principles for Responsible Investment.
 Gordon was also employed as an investment consultant in Zurich, and as an investment banking analyst with Greenhill & Co. in London.
 In addition to his executive roles, Gordon is a member of the board of the Australian Government’s Antarctic Climate & Ecosystems Cooperative Research Centre.
 He holds Bachelor’s and Master’s degrees in geophysics from the University of Cambridge, United Kingdom.